Police Quest: By Jim Walls (PQ 1–3)

-Released in 1987 using Sierra's Adventure Game Interpreter parser engine, Police Quest casts the player as Sonny Bonds, a 15-year veteran police officer in the fictional town of Lytton, California (the name was originally randomly picked from Lytton, British Columbia, Canada, not to be confused with Lytton, California, USA).
+Released in 1987 using Sierra's Adventure Game Interpreter parser engine, Police Quest casts the player as Sonny Bonds, a 15-year veteran police officer in the fictional town of Lytton, California.
 Assigned to traffic duty, Sonny investigates what appears to be a simple car crash but turns out to be a homicide.
 Relieved by his supervisor, Sergeant Dooley, Sonny goes on a short coffee break with a fellow officer and returns to duty.
 He gives a traffic violation citation to a driver, single-handedly faces a tough gang of drunken bikers, and makes a DUI arrest.
 As the game progresses, he advances from patrol officer to temporary narcotics detective to undercover agent in hope of tracking down a murderous drug dealer named Jessie Bains, "The Death Angel".
 In order to find Jessie Bains, Sonny enlists the help of his former high school sweetheart, "Sweet Cheeks" Marie, who is now working as a prostitute.

 The game is the most realistic of those developed by Sierra in the late 1980s when compared to Leisure Suit Larry, King's Quest, or Space Quest, and featured many puzzles where proper police procedure is required to succeed.
-It was released for MS-DOS, Apple II, Macintosh, Amiga, Atari ST and Apple IIGS.
+It was released for MS-DOS, Apple II, Mac, Amiga, Atari ST and Apple IIGS.
 A SCI1.1 enhanced remake in 256 color VGA was released in 1992, which was also the first game released in the series not to feature dead ends.